cltk/cltk/README.rst

 Requirements:
    - Python version 3.7 or above
    - A Unix-like OS
-   - To install from source, see `Development in the docs <https://dev.cltk.org/en/latest/includes/development.html>`_.
+   - To install from source, see `Development <https://dev.cltk.org/en/latest/includes/development.html>`_ in the docs.

 Documentation